Kids at Home - How do I homeschool my gifted student?

 know how intense life can be.
 If you're just finding out that

 your child is gifted, hang on for an exciting ride.
-There's

 a lot of advice from experts available these days about kids,